 Believe it or not, items like vodka or baking soda can go a long way.

 Just a tiny drop of vodka a few times a week on your dog’s bed can be a simple, but an efficient method for getting rid of unwanted dog smell.

 Baking soda is also a safe and easy way to keep your house smelling fresh and clean.
 Just pour a little bit on your furniture, dog bed, and anywhere else your dog may be found relaxing to maintain a more enjoyable scent.

 The hardwood isn’t the only flooring that should be constantly cleaned.
 Be sure to pay just as much attention to your carpets by steam cleaning and consistently vacuuming them.

-If your furry buddy sheds a large amount, you may want to consider vacuuming at least twice a week or more to make extra sure you're catching any excess hair that could possibly spread to other parts of your home, causing more bad odor.
+If your furry buddy sheds a large amount, you may want to consider vacuuming at least twice a week or more to make extra sure you’re catching any excess hair that could possibly spread to other parts of your home, causing more bad dog smell.

 5. Keep the Air Clean

-Ensure the environment you’re in feels extra fresh by working to maintain clean air.
+Ensure the environment you’re in feels extra fresh by maintaining clean air in your home’s rooms.
 Open windows and turn on fans.
 Whatever you can do to keep the air circulating will guarantee a better smelling and more aired out home.

 It would also be a smart investment to purchase an air purifier if you don’t already own one, to keep that fresh scent alive throughout your house.

 6. Keep an Eye (Or Nose) Out for Stains